Cantabit vacuus coram latrone viator.

 Battery-operated devices are more acceptable for travel needs than those requiring mains connections, but they are not without issues of their own: you may well need to replace (or recharge) them throughout the course of your trip, and your travel planning should include considerations for same.

-1.5V BatteriesBatteries come in many different sizes and voltages; the most popular (1.5V) batteries for consumer products are pictured here.
-AA-sized batteries, like soap, are pretty much ubiquitous; consequently, you can reliably depend on being able to replace these wherever you travel.
+Batteries come in many different sizes and voltages; the most popular (1.5V) batteries for consumer products are pictured here.
+AA-sized batteries, like soap, are pretty much ubiquitous: you can reliably depend on being able to replace these wherever you travel.
 If your devices use anything other than AAs, you need to give serious thought to carrying sufficient spares.

 One option, if you expect to go through a lot of batteries (such as for photography) is the use of rechargeables.
 Eneloop Pro batteries (made by Panasonic) are widely considered the best rechargeable AAs, with regular Eneloops running a close second; the Pro version holds a greater charge, but can be recharged fewer times than the standard version (most people, however, won't hit the 500 limit any too soon, and more power is better than more recharges, in my experience).

 Such a course will require, in addition to the specialized batteries themselves, some sort of recharging device.
 Panasonic makes a fine, inexpensive battery charger that plugs in directly (no power cord); if you want a more sophisticated model (which will recondition older batteries as well as recharge them), go for this Tenergy charger, but it's more than twice the price, and noticeably larger & heavier, so less suited for travel needs.
-Both of these chargers are "smart", in the sense that they tailor the charging rate to each individual battery, and stop charging when it has reached capacity (you should choose no other type of charger), and they will both work on worldwide electrical systems; again, though, you may still need a specific plug converter for your particular destination(s).
+Both of these chargers are "smart", in the sense that they tailor the charging rate to each individual battery, and stop charging when it has reached capacity (you should choose no other type of charger), and they will both work on worldwide electrical systems; again, though, you may still need a specific plug converter (see above) for your particular destination(s).

-CR123A vs. AA BatteryFinally, give serious thought to lithium batteries, which offer significant benefits to the traveller.
-They are much lighter in weight than both their alkaline and rechargeable counterparts, retain their charge for many years, don't leak (like alkalines can sometimes do), and perform better in extreme temperatures (both cold and hot).
+Finally, I encourage you to consider lithium batteries, which offer significant benefits to the traveller.
+They are much lighter in weight than both their alkaline and rechargeable counterparts, retain their charge for many years, don't leak (like traditional alkalines can sometimes do, often destroying the device in which they are installed), and perform better in extreme temperatures (both cold and hot).

 And yes (in case you were wondering), there are rechargeable lithium batteries as well, though these require specialized chargers, such as the Tenergy model mentioned above.